Project2Groep3/Euromaster/README.md

 # Euromaster
-Repo to store the code and files for the Euromaster game
+Repo to store the code and files for the Euromaster game from Project 2